 The unusual houses built in Brighton’s quaint English Seaside Resort are different from all the houses ever built.
 Although the Royal Pavilion is very interesting and a little strange, it stands as a testament to the once-mighty power of the British Empire.

 The Music Room at the Royal Pavilion: European imitations of Chinese design, The glittering lotus-shaped chandeliers adorned with flowers.
-The magnificent paintings and royal furnishings in the attractive interiors are still there today and all this can be explored for a small fee.
+The magnificent paintings and royal furnishings in the attractive interiors are still there today, and all this can be explored for a small fee.

-The Royal Pavilion Garden, in the Pavilion’s grounds, has a wide variety of plants, having been restored to Nash’s original Regency vision.
+The Royal Pavilion Garden, on the Pavilion’s grounds, has a wide variety of plants, having been restored to Nash’s original Regency vision.
 It is said to be the only restored Regency Garden in the UK.

-The garden is maintained using only organic methods by the Brighton and Hove Council’s parks department and by volunteers, Tourists are always eager to visit this garden.
+The garden is maintained using only organic methods by the Brighton and Hove Council’s parks department and by volunteers.
+Tourists are always eager to visit this garden.
 In fact, The Royal Pavilion is a diamond in Brighton.

 Visitors flock to see King George’s large body and his royal bedroom with special comforts.

-Brighton Museum & Art gallery
+4. Brighton Museum & Art Gallery

 The Grand Saloon in the Royal Pavilion, with each painting, has a title and publication details.
-Nash’s pictures are published in the 28th issue of the Outline of the original publication, Tourists get emotional while watching all this
+Nash’s pictures are published in the 28th issue of the Outline of the original publication.
+Tourists get emotional while watching all this.

+This museum arranges exhibitions every year for UK people.
 It also includes the contemporary craft collection and the Arts Council in South East craft collection based at Hove Museum & Art Gallery.

 West Pier Brighton is a place in the UK where the worst traces of history can still be seen today.

-British Airways i360
+6. British Airways i360

-Things to do in Brighton British Airways i36:
+6.1.
+Things to do in British Airways i36:

 People love to know the history of a place, even if it is destroyed.
 The i360 is a 162-meter-high observation tower near the place.